KG-1510/SpeechToTextCalc/README.md

 ## Input and Output

 Speak your desired numbers, and the calculation you want.
-If you wish to do more calculations you could do so by saying "yes" in the end or else say "no".
+If you wish to do more calculations you could do so by saying `yes` in the end or else say `no`.

 ## Built With